COVID-19 Vaccine Information

 Which COVID-19 vaccine will CUHCC have?
 Can I pick which one I want?

-CUHCC patients will be offered whichever vaccine we’ve been allotted by US and Minnesota health authorities.
-Right now, we don’t know which one that will be.
-Check back soon for more information.
+CUHCC patients will be offered whichever vaccine we’ve been given by the US and Minnesota health authorities.
+Right now, we have been getting the Moderna vaccine.
+Check back for more information.

 Are COVID-19 vaccines safe and effective?